10.2. Command-Line variable=value Build Variables

 ('CONFIG', 'Configuration file', '/etc/my_config'),

-BoolVariable('warnings', help='compilation with -Wall and similiar', default=True),
+BoolVariable('warnings', help='compilation with -Wall and similar', default=True),

 EnumVariable(